sarvex/AQUARMOURY/Gnome/README.md

 So here goes the algorithm of the code that should help understand what goes on under the hood without having to wade through my shitty code (lol! although brownie points for doing so).

 When `Gnome` is executed in-memory, the flow of its operation is quite simple and it goes something like this:
-1. The payload driver that is embedded in the resource section of the `Gnome` module is extracted and stored locally before it is written to disk in the pre-specified location.
+1. The payload driver that is embedded in the resource section of the `Gnome` module is extracted and stored in-memory before it is written to disk in the pre-specified location.
 2. Next step is enabling the privilege in the access token that is required to load drivers known as `SeLoadDriverPrivilege/SE_LOAD_DRIVER_NAME`.
 It should be worth noting that this privilege is not available in a medium-IL process token to be enabled in the first place implying medium-IL processes shouldn't normally be able to load drivers which of course makes sense right?
 3. Our next step is creating a couple of registry keys(and subkeys) and setting their respective values which are required for loading drivers via this technique.
 First, we create a key at `HKLM\SYSTEM\CurrentControlSet\Services\<driver name>` and four subkeys called `ImagePath`, `Type`, `Start` and `ErrorControl` under it.
 Then the values of the subkeys are set to driver path on disk, 1 (this is a kernel driver), 3 (we want a manual load) and finally 0 (since we do not load driver at startup) respectively.
 Here's a screenshot that might help visualise this: